Topic 2 Intro to Data Visualization

 There’s no end to the number and type of visualizations you could make.
 Thus the process can feel overwhelming.
 FlowingData makes good recommendations for data viz workflow:

-• Ask the data questions.
+- Ask the data questions.
 Simple research questions will guide the types of visualizations that you should construct.

-• Start with the basics and work incrementally.
+- Start with the basics and work incrementally.
 Before constructing complicated or multivariate or interactive graphics, start with simple visualizations.
 An understanding of the simple patterns provides a foundation upon which to build more advanced analyses and visualizations.
-This incremental process works particularly well with the layered grammar of graphics in ggplot.
+This incremental process works particularly well with the layered grammar of graphics in

-• Focus.
+. - Focus.
 Reporting a large number of visualizations can overwhelm the audience and obscure your conclusions.
 Instead, pick out a focused yet comprehensive set of visualizations.
 Here is an example of one dataset visualized 25 different ways, each with a different focus and interpretation, and what can happen if you let the data ramble on without a focus.

-In this course we’ll largely construct visualizations using the ggplot function in RStudio.
-Though the ggplot learning curve can be steep, its “grammar” is intuitive and generalizable once mastered.
-The ggplot plotting function is stored in the ggplot2 package:
+learning curve can be steep, its “grammar” is intuitive and generalizable once mastered.
+The ggplot

 library(ggplot2)

-The best way to learn about ggplot is to just play around.
+is to just play around.
 Focus on the patterns and potential of their application.
 It will be helpful to have the RStudio Data Visualization cheat sheet handy as you complete this activity.

 An Example